-Which means there’s never been a better opportunity to boost sales and win over new customers.
-But you can’t afford to leave your Black Friday and Cyber Monday marketing up to chance.
+Which means it's the perfect time to boost sales and win over new customers.
+But you can’t afford to leave your BFCM marketing up to chance.
 So you need to know exactly what works (and what doesn’t).

 One of the best ways to do this?
 Studying real-life examples from successful brands.

-And we did some of the work for you.
-With examples from 3 real-life brands, you'll get a behind-the-scenes peek at what's worked and what hasn't.
+With examples from 5 real-life brands, you'll get a behind-the-scenes peek at what's worked and what hasn't.
 So you'll get inspiration for your own campaigns and boost sales this BFCM season.

 Get our best content on ecommerce marketing in your inbox 2 times a week

 DUDE Products is a Chicago-based brand that makes flushable wipes, bidets, and men’s personal care products.
-DUDE Products’ flagship product, DUDE Wipes, became popular during the COVID-19 pandemic when toilet paper was nowhere to be found in stores across America, and the company rode that wave of momentum into Black Friday – or rather “Brown” Friday.
+They're notorious for bringing the entertainment and a good laugh, so they turned Black Friday into “Brown” Friday.
 You get the reference…

 When it came to promoting their Brown Friday sale, DUDE Products’ marketing team attacked on all fronts with email newsletters and Instagram, Facebook, and Twitter posts.
 But rather than posting a basic call to action (CTA) like “Check out our Brown Friday sale!” they leveraged a popular meme to tap into the online conversation:

-We asked Sean Riley, Chief Executive Dude at DUDE Products, what advice he has for small or growing ecommerce brands this BFCM season:
+We asked Sean Riley, Chief Executive Dude at DUDE Products, what advice he has for growing ecommerce brands during BFCM:

 “Use BFCM as an opportunity to say something only your brand can say,” said Riley.
 “Everyone will be discounting their products, so the angle you take and messaging you use in your campaign can be the thing that makes your brand stand out in a sea of sales.”

-MeUndies is an ecommerce apparel company best known for its underwear and loungewear subscription service.
+MeUndies is an apparel company best known for their underwear and loungewear subscription service.
 Their witty branding lends itself to unique campaign ideas, and one of their biggest successes was their 2-hour Facebook Live party.

 MeUndies invited all of their Facebook followers to the event, and some of those followers went on to share the invitation with friends.
 All told, the invitations reached 660,000 people.